AJGranowski/reddit-expanded-community-filter-userscript/.github/wiki/Developer-Documentation.md

 Reading and writing `node_modules` with Docker is really slow on Windows.
 To increase performance, these intermediate directories use Docker volumes instead of a host mount at the cost of additional complexity (mainly, permissions when Docker creates these directories on the host and container).

 #### Permissions
 Items created by rootful Docker (like file system mounts) will be owned by root on Linux systems.
-To get around this, toolbox creates these items itself and sets the owner to the current user.
-This is accomplished by reading the `volumes:` entry of the docker compose file with `yq` to create items on the host, and forward instructions to `Dockerfile` to create and own the matching items in the image.
+To get around this, the `npm` script uses Docker User Mirror to fix the ownership of these items.
 Running Docker in a rootless context also works.

 ## ESLint
 Static code analysis.